Creating a (Good) Knowledge Base Article

 4. who is a second-language English speaker

 2. Write at an eighth-grade level.
-It is literally a thing.
 Here's a quote from Readability Formulas that explains it: Writing at an 8th-grade reading level is a proven way to capture every type of reader without bias.
 It’s significant for non-native English speakers, too.
 Using simpler language and clear explanations helps to overcome learning and language barriers; we make our content more inclusive and comprehensible.

 Not sure what level you are writing at?
 The Hemingway website tells you the level at which you are writing.
 And, in case you are wondering, this is written at a 6th-grade level.